IndustriesFeaturesCompareBlogPricingAboutDemoLoginGet Started Free

 Where to Find Commercial Accounts

 Property management companies: The highest-value target for most service trades.
-A PM company managing apartment complexes, office buildings, or commercial plazas needs HVAC, plumbing, electrical, cleaning, pest control, landscaping, and more — all regularly.
-One relationship with a mid-size PM company is worth $50,000-200,000/year.
+A PM company managing apartment complexes, office buildings, or commercial plazas needs HVAC, plumbing, electrical, cleaning, pest control, landscaping, and more -- all regularly.
+One relationship with a mid-size PM company can be worth $50,000-200,000 per year in recurring revenue.
+Find property managers through local chapters of the Institute of Real Estate Management (IREM) or the National Apartment Association (NAA).
+Both organizations host regular events where facility decision-makers attend.

 Restaurant and food service: Restaurants need regular HVAC maintenance, hood cleaning, pest control, plumbing, and refrigeration service.
-They operate on tight margins but cannot afford equipment failures.
-Emergency service contracts are common.
+They operate on tight margins but cannot afford equipment failures -- a refrigeration outage costs thousands per hour in lost inventory and revenue.
+Emergency service contracts are common and valuable.
+Approach local restaurant associations and food service operators directly; they share vendor recommendations within their networks when they find a reliable provider.

 Retail chains: Multi-location retailers need the same service performed consistently across all locations.
-If you can demonstrate reliable, consistent quality, chain relationships are extremely sticky.
+If you can demonstrate reliable, consistent quality at one location, chain relationships are extremely sticky.
+The decision maker is typically a regional facilities manager or a corporate real estate director -- not the store manager.
+Cold outreach to the corporate facilities department via LinkedIn and direct email is far more effective than walking into individual store locations.

-School districts and municipalities: Government accounts are slow to acquire (competitive bidding processes, compliance requirements) but extremely stable once awarded.
-Bid these actively as you mature.
+School districts and municipalities: Government accounts are slow to acquire -- competitive bidding processes, compliance requirements, and committee approvals create a 3-6 month sales cycle -- but extremely stable once awarded.
+Bid these actively once you have established commercial references.
+Check your local government procurement portals and state bid aggregators for open requests for proposals.

 The Commercial Sales Process